azkhanmhd/Minecraft-Plugins/PreventWeaponUseX/README.md

 ## Testing

-1. Add items and worlds to the `restrictions` list in the config
+1. Add items, worlds, and actions to the `restrictions` list in the config
 2. Try to use those items in the specified worlds
-3. The usage should be prevented with a message
+3. The usage should be prevented based on the action type with a message
+4. Use `/pwu configs` to view all loaded restrictions in-game
-4. Use `/pwu reload` to test configuration changes without restarting
+5. Use `/pwu reload` to test configuration changes without restarting
-5. Enable `debug: true` to see blocked attempts in console
+6. Enable `debug: true` to see blocked attempts in console

 ## Troubleshooting